 Therapies for CSA

-If you or your partner suspects that you have sleep apnea, contact your primary care provider.
-In some cases, you might be referred immediately to a sleep specialist.
+If you or your partner suspects that you have sleep apnea, contact your healthcare professional.
+You might be referred right away to a sleep specialist.

 Here’s some information to help you get ready for your appointment.